kyleconroy/python-twilio2/docs/usage/validation.rst

 Get your Account SID and Auth Token from the `Twilio User Dashboard <https://www.twilio.com/user/account>`_.

 Obtaining the other three pieces of information depends on the framework of your choosing.
-I will assume that you have the POST data as a dicitionary and the url and X-Twilio-Signature as strings.
+I will assume that you have the POST data as a dictionary and the url and X-Twilio-Signature as strings.

 The below example will print out a confirmation message if the request is actually from Twilio.com